-Our adult dogs have been tested and we have not found any genetic disorders such as; hip, patella, eye, hearing or organ disfunction.
-We strive to produce healthy puppies, and this is why we offer an unheard of 5 Year Guarantee on all of our dogs.
-Most breeders offer one or two years, which is before any genetic issues would show up.
-If your dog develops any genetic disorder, we stand behind that dog!
-Why?
-We care about our families and our dogs.
+Our adult dogs have been tested and we have not found any genetic disorders in any of the dogs we bring into the breeding program.
+We strive to produce healthy puppies, and this is why we offer a 5 Year Guarantee on all of our dogs.
 In safeguarding the health of our Habibi Bears, we need all the information available to help us with the development of our breed.
 Testing and careful breeding work hand in hand.

 Tests are tools to be used by breeders for making sound decisions.
 They certainly do not ensure that a puppy will be healthy, or guarantee you will receive a replacement if your dog develops a genetic problem.
 Only an extensive health guarantee does!
 That is why the background knowledge of the breed and the dogs behind the parents is important.